 During the hottest summer months, the upper headwater sections of most rivers will stay coldest.
 I also look for spring feed tributaries that dump cold water into the main river and I fish close to the month of those tributaries.

 I also look for spring upwellings where trout can concentrate to take advantage of the colder water.
-These spots help the trout service the hottest summer conditions.
+These spots help the trout survive the hottest summer conditions.

 If the river is a tailwater fishery, (meaning a dam produces an artificially cold section below the dam) often the coldest water will close to the base of the dam.